Cult of personality: Argentina

 Juan Perón, who was elected three times as President of Argentina, and his second wife, Eva "Evita" Perón, were immensely popular among many of the Argentine people, and to this day they are still considered icons by the leading Justicialist Party.
-In contrast, academics and detractors often considered him a demagogue and a dictator.
-Perón sympathised with the Axis powers when he was a colonel and Minister of War and even served as a diplomatic envoy to Fascist Italy.
-During his regime he kept close ties with Francoist Spain.
-He ferociously persecuted dissents and potential political rivals, as political arrests were common during his first two terms.
+In contrast, both academics and detractors often considered him a demagogue and a dictator.
+Perón sympathized with the Axis powers when he was a colonel and Minister of War and even served as a diplomatic envoy to Fascist Italy.
+During his regime, he kept close ties with Francoist Spain.

+He ferociously persecuted dissenters and potential political rivals, as political arrests were common during his first two terms.
 He eroded the republican principles of the country as a way to stay in power and forced statewide censorship on most media.
 Following his election, he built a personality cult around both himself and his wife so pervasive it is still a part of Argentina's current political life.

-During Perón's regime, schools were forced to read Evita's biography La Razón de mi Vida, union and government jobs were only given to those who could prove themselves to be a fervent Peronist, newspapers were censored and television and radio networks were nationalized, and only state media was allowed.
+During Perón's regime, schools were forced to read Evita's biography, La Razón de mi Vida, union and government jobs were only given to those who could prove themselves to be fervent Peronists; newspapers were censored, and television and radio networks were nationalized, with only state media being allowed.
 He often showed contempt for any opponents, regularly characterizing them as traitors and agents of foreign powers.
-Those who did not fall in line or were perceived as a threat to Perón's political power were subject to losing their jobs, threats, violence and harassment.
+Those who did not fall in line or were perceived as a threat to Perón's political power were subject to losing their jobs, threats, violence, and harassment.

 Perón dismissed over 20,000 university professors and faculty members from all major public education institutions.
-Universities were then intervened, the faculty was pressured to get in line and those who resisted were blacklisted, dismissed or exiled.
+Universities were then intervened in, the faculty was pressured to get in line, and those who resisted were blacklisted, dismissed or exiled.
 Numerous prominent cultural and intellectual figures were imprisoned.
-Thousands of artists, scientists, writers and academics left the country, migrated to North America or Europe.
+Thousands of artists, scientists, writers and academics left the country and migrated to North America or Europe.
 Union leaders and political rivals were arrested and tortured for years and were only released after Perón was deposed.

+Azerbaijan

+Heydars cult of personality began in 1993 when he took power in post-Soviet Azerbaijan.